Top 10 Volunteer Retention Strategies that Actually Work

 You may find yourself thinking, “But the tasks I need help with are small, menial, and in no way fun.
 There’s just no way to make it a great experience.”
 But this couldn’t be further from the truth!

 A great volunteer experience has less to do with the actual tasks at hand, and a whole lot more to do with factors that you can control, including your training process and appreciation strategy.
-In this guide, we’ll cover the top ten volunteer retention strategies that will make the most impact on your efforts, including how to:
+In this guide, we’ll cover the basics of retaining volunteers, then dive into the top ten strategies that will make the most impact on your efforts:

 So, what makes a great volunteer experience that encourages them to stick around for the long term?
 The strategic planning and thoughtful considerations you use to design the volunteer experience go a long way.
 Let’s dive in!